apalache-mc/apalache/test/tla/cli-integration-tests.md

 ### check Callback.tla succeeds

-This tests demonstrates that one can implement non-determinism with exists and use a callback to do an assignment to a variable.
+`Callback.tla` demonstrates that one can implement non-determinism with exists and use a callback to do an assignment to a variable.
 As it requires tricky operator inlining, here is the test.